 South Yorkshire Police (SYP) Alerts

 SYP Alerts is a messaging system brought to you by South Yorkshire Police for our borough.
-You can sign up with SYP Alerts you can choose to receive news and appeals, local crime details or prevention advice.
+You can sign up with SYP Alerts and can choose to receive news and appeals, local crime details or prevention advice.
 It's sent direct to you by email, text or voice message.
 You can also receive messages on joint initiative work from Joining Forces partners.

-Sign up for alerts is free.
+Signing up for alerts is free.
 After signing up you can chose how you want to receive messages and what you want to receive them about.
 Watch this video to learn more about SYP Alerts, or register below.

 PACT meetings